-No pressure to get the next deal signed so that we can pay our staff.
+No pressure to get the next deal signed in order to pay our staff.

-No trading time for money, or customers yelling with deadlines or threatening us with court claims.
+No trading time for money, or customers yelling about deadlines or threatening us with court claims.

-We work hard — not because we need to, but because we want to.
-Our workdays are fun, because we enjoy building our product and growing our business.
+We work very hard, but because we want to do so.
+We enjoy our working days and building our product and growing our business.

 We have a recurring stream of revenue rolling in each month.
-The total ARR is moving toward 1 Million!
+The total ARR is going in the direction of 1 million.

-Many fans from across the globe use our product.
-They live in countries and tropical islands we didn’t even know existed.
-Big multinationals, mid-sized contractors, and solo architects.
+We see many many users across the globe — from countries and tropical islands we even didn’t know existed — using our product.
+Big multinationals, mid-size contractors, and solo architects.
 Banks, retailers, architects, contractors.
 Pharma.

-We work with a nice and relatively small team of carefully selected people we believe in.
+We work with a nice and relatively small team of carefully selected people in whom we believe.
 Quality, not quantity.

-Employing more people isn’t a sign of success.
+Employing more people is not a sign of success.
 People often think “growth” is defined by how many people you employ.
 We think that’s wrong.

-The amount of cash in our bank doesn’t depend on the next infusion of capital to survive for the next two years.
+Our cash on the bank does not depend on the next infusion of capital to survive for the next 2 years.

 We have no loans to pay back.

-And there’s still huge potential for our product!
-As the business gets more automated, the product more stable, the marketing-and-sales machine more oiled, it will only get more enjoyable.
+We feel there is still a huge potential for our product.
+And as the business gets more automated, the product more stable, the marketing and sales machine more oiled, and as the MRR grows month after month, it will only get more enjoyable.

-This blog post belongs to the “Founder Story” series on our ArchiSnapper blog.
-It covers the subject “Bootstrapping My SaaS to 1 Million ARR.”
+This blogpost belongs to the “founder story” series on our ArchiSnapper blog, covering the subject “Bootstrapping my SaaS to 1 Million ARR.”

-In the next months and years, I’ll blog openly about the highs and the lows, the mistakes, the lessons learned, and the pros and cons of bootstrapping.
+In the next months and years, I’ll blog openly about the highs and the lows, the mistakes, lessons learned, the pros and cons of bootstrapping.

-I’ll share numbers, talk about our philosophy and ways of thinking, which books I read, how exactly we came up with our SaaS idea, how we got our first client, and why we think everyone can succeed, too.
+I’ll share numbers, talk about our philosophy and way of thinking, which books I read, how exactly we came up with our SaaS idea, how we got our first client, and why we think everyone can be successful, too.

-Please subscribe to the mailing list if you want to be among the first to hear about new blog posts on this subject.
-And please leave a comment or email me (at pieter at archisnapper dot com) about what exactly you want to know regarding our bootstrapping process.
+Please subscribe to the mailing list if you want to be the first to hear about new blog posts on this subject, and leave a comment (or email me at pieter at archisnapper dot com) about what exactly you want to know regarding our bootstrapping process.